The street-food wave has hit Budapest stylishly. This wok bar is just another example of a trend that keeps growing.

 One is located by the Basilica, Október 6. utca 4, another one is in Gozsdu udvar (read the related Gozsdu udvar article) which is actually open late till midnight and the third place in the center is on Egyetem tér (my favorite).

-That’s where I go when I’m in a rush, especially late at night, to get Asian food prepared in 10 minutes, right in front of me, and served in a box to go (or ask for a real plate to avoid waste!) for a decent fare.
+That’s where I go when I’m in a rush, especially late at night, to get Asian food prepared in 10 minutes, right in front of me, and served in a box to go (or eat there and ask for a real plate to avoid waste!) for a decent fare.

 Ok, it’s nothing special for those that already know this world concept (you choose a “basis”, adding ingredients as you wish).
-However, I tried a place like that in Riga and it wasn’t as nice!
+However, here it’s really tastily prepared.

 Obviously eating on the go doesn’t mean you shouldn’t spend a penny on the design.
 The owners of those 2 joints got that, so congrats to them!